badlogicmanpreet/gpt/gpt.md

 #### `GPT`

-The `GPT` class is the primary structure for the GPT model, combining multiple components to form a complete transformer network for text generation.
+The `GPT` class is the primary structure for the GPT-2 model, combining multiple components to form a complete transformer network for text generation.
 It starts by initializing essential elements: token and position embeddings (`wte` and `wpe`), a stack of transformer blocks (`h`), final layer normalization (`ln_f`), and the output linear layer (`lm_head`).
 These modules are organized in a `ModuleDict` for flexible access and management.
 The embeddings map input indices to dense vectors, while the transformer blocks apply self-attention and MLP operations to these embeddings, progressively refining the representations.

 To ensure consistent and efficient learning, the class incorporates weight sharing between the token embeddings and the output layer, and initializes weights following the original GPT-2 model's methodology.
 During forward passes, the model processes input sequences by adding positional information to token embeddings and passing them through the transformer blocks.
 The final layer normalization and linear projection produce logits for the vocabulary, which can be used for text generation or computing the cross-entropy loss if targets are provided.

 Additionally, the class includes a `from_pretrained` method, allowing users to load pretrained weights from Hugging Face models.
-This involves mapping and aligning parameters from the Hugging Face model to the custom GPT model, ensuring compatibility and functionality.
+This involves mapping and aligning parameters from the Hugging Face model to the custom GPT-2 model, ensuring compatibility and functionality.
 Overall, the `GPT` class encapsulates the architecture and operations needed to train and deploy a powerful language model.

 ```python
 class GPT(nn.Module):